TRAFFIC, TRANSIT, WEATHER: Thursday begins

 TRANSIT

-Metro – Regular schedule, but trip cancellations and temporary route suspensions can and do happen at any time.
+Metro – Regular schedule, with trip cancellations and temporary route suspensions possible.

-Water Taxi – Continuing the spring/summer schedule, including late-evening runs on Friday and Saturday nights.
-Note that on Monday, the WSWT will be on a Sunday schedule for Juneteenth.
+Water Taxi – The West Seattle WT is on its regular schedule.

 SPOTLIGHT TRAFFIC CAMERAS